iBhavesh/explore-drf/README.md

 3. Make migrations and migrate

-   - If you use the provided db.sqlite3 some seed data is already insertef, delete the file db.sqlite3 and then migrate if you want to use your custom data
+   - If you use the provided db.sqlite3 some seed data is already inserted, delete the file db.sqlite3 and then migrate if you want to use your custom data
    - Admin credentials are:
      - Email: admin@admin.com
-     - Password: admin123
+     - Password: admin

 4. Start server using
    ```python